 The Most Important Questions to Ask Your Controller Right Now

-In a mid-pandemic economy, there are plenty of questions and uncertainty for business owners and entrepreneurs.
+In an inflationary economy, there are plenty of questions and uncertainty for business owners and entrepreneurs.
 Here are 3 important questions to ask your controller right now.

 1).
 What is the break-even sales point for the business?

 With a number of companies losing money or facing financial hardship, it’s important that your controller be able to tell you what your company’s break-even point is.
 Profit aside, focus on when you can begin to make money again.
 Have your controller figure out which expenses you’re on the hook for within your reduced spending.
 Things like rent, payroll and essential operations.
 Napkin Finance has a great napkinfographic explaining the break-even point.

 If you’re a service-based company, finding your break-even point is a fairly simple equation.
 You’ll need to make enough revenue to equal your total expenses.
 The formula for a service-based business’ break-even point is: total fixed expenses/average total revenue from billable hours or projects = break-even point.

 Let’s consider an example where a consulting company has cut fixed expenses down to $500,000 per month.
 They will need to book on average five projects a month at $100,000, to reach their break-even point.